 To read the curriculum in detail for each subject, please follow the links below.

-Latin and Ancient Greek are not in the least dead at Oxford High.
+Latin and Ancient Greek are alive and kicking at Oxford High.
 Our department offers a colourful and vigorous introduction to the Classical world that begins with a rigorous foundation in the language and literature of the ancient world.
 Once the language is grasped, what a treasure trove of beautiful literature opens up.
 This ranges from Catullus’ love poetry through Vergil and Horace to the plays of Sophocles and the world of Homer; from Cicero in full rhetorical flow to the fantastical histories of Herodotus.
 We then bring this knowledge to bear in comprehending how Classical knowledge underpins European literature and thought with curricula richly seeded by lectures, visits and performances.

 The Classics Department runs a veritable cornucopia of clubs, trips and visits to enrich the learning of our students.
-These include residential trips to Greece, Sicily and Corinium (Cirencester), visits to the Ashmolean and British Museum and competitions including Oxfordshire Classical Reading, the Euroclassica Latin & Greek Language Olympiad and the Cambridge University Classical Myth Competition.
-We also enter various Oxbridge essay prizes, attend the Bryanston Greek Summer School and archaeological digs, and attend the Greek plays staged by UCL and Oxford/Cambridge.
+These include residential trips to Greece, Sicily, the Bay of Naples and Portsmouth (Year 8); visits to the Ashmolean and British Museums, day trips to Corinium (Cirencester) and Bath and to the Greek plays staged by UCL and Oxford/Cambridge.
+We enter pupils into many competitions including Oxfordshire Classical Reading, the Euroclassica Latin & Greek Language Olympiad and the Cambridge University Classical Myth Competition.
+Classics students also enter various Oxbridge essay prizes and attend the Bryanston Greek Summer School and archaeological digs in the summer.

 A highly relevant, rigorous and creative subject, which develops an understanding and ability to apply the fundamental principles and concepts of computer science to real-world systems.
 You will develop the ability to analyse problems in computational terms through practical experience and writing programs.
 You will need to think creatively, innovatively, analytically, logically and critically.
 In return, you will acquire the ability to see relationships between different aspects of computer science as well as applying mathematical skills in new ways.